psycopg/psycopg2/doc/src/extras.rst

         on the output plugin that was used to create the slot.
 Must be `!None` for physical replication.

+        If *decode* is set to `!True` the messages received from the server would be converted according to the connection `~connection.encoding`.
+        *This parameter should not be set with physical replication or with logical replication plugins that produce binary output.*

         This function constructs a ``START_REPLICATION`` command and calls `start_replication_expert()` internally.